QubesOS/qubes-doc/InstallationGuideR2B1.md

 -   If you don't enable Composition (System Setting -\> Desktop -\> Enable desktop effects), which you really should do, then the KDE task bar might get somehow ugly (e.g. half of it might be black).
 This is some KDE bug that we don't plan to fix.

--   Some keyboard layout set by KDE System Settings can cause [​keyboard not working at all](https://groups.google.com/group/qubes-devel/browse_thread/thread/77d076b65dda7226).
+-   Some keyboard layout set by KDE System Settings can cause [keyboard not working at all](https://groups.google.com/group/qubes-devel/browse_thread/thread/77d076b65dda7226).
 If you hit this issue, you can switch to console (by console login option) and manually edit `/etc/X11/xorg.conf.d/00-system-setup-keyboard.conf` (and `/etc/sysconfig/keyboard`) and place correct keyboard layout settings (details in linked thread).
 You can check if specific keyboard layout settings are proper using `setxkbmap` tool.

 -   On systems with more than 8GB of RAM there is problem with Disposable VM.
 To fix it, limit maximum memory allocation for DispVM to 3GB